Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsubsection{Impact of segment length.}

 In Figure~\ref{fig:ablation}(a), we investigate the impact of different segment lengths $L$ in PHNet.
+We conduct experiments on COVID-19-20, Synapse, LiTS, and MSD BraTS datasets.
 Expressly, the segment length is set to various ratios of the width ($W$), \ie, $1$, $\frac{1}{2}$, $\frac{1}{3}$, and $\frac{1}{4}$, respectively.
 With a larger segment length, long-range dependencies can be more effectively captured in deep layers.
 Conversely, smaller segment length implies fewer adjacent tokens are grouped, emphasizing more on local information.
-The best performance is achieved when $L=\frac{1}{2}W$, which provides a good balance between local information and long-range dependencies.
+Remarkably, setting $L = W/2$ consistently yields the highest Dice score across Synapse, COVID-19-20, and MSD BraTS datasets.
+However, for the LiTS dataset, the best performance is achieved when setting $L = W$, which aligns with our expectations as the liver organ typically exhibits a larger size.
+These results effectively demonstrate the effectiveness of token segmentation and the sufficiency of partial interactions in diverse applications.